-Wooden decks have been popular with homeowners and builders for over half a century, and it’s easy to see why.
+Wooden decks have been popular with homeowners for over half a century, and it’s easy to see why.
 Decks provide an efficient and affordable way to add outdoor living space to a home.
 They can be used for a wide variety of open-air activities, including sunbathing, stargazing, dining al fresco, and entertaining family and friends.
-A deck also adds value to your home and is an attractive feature for potential buyers when it comes time to sell.
+That’s one reason refinishing a wood deck also adds value to your home and is an attractive feature for potential buyers when it comes time to sell.

 However, preserving the natural warmth and beauty of a wood deck requires a little maintenance.
 Decks are assaulted year-round by sun, rain, snow and ice, which cause stains to fade, fasteners to rust and wood to crack and warp.

 It’s important to address such problems by annually inspecting, cleaning and refinishing your deck.
 If you don’t, small, quick fixes will eventually turn into large, costly repairs.
 The good news is that you can restore your weather-beaten, sun-scorched deck to like-new condition in four easy steps.

 Step 1: Inspect the Deck